josuttis/cppmodules/README.md

 `.ixx` suffix Microsoft recommends.

-To circumvent this restriction and bring the idea of portable module files to life, I have implemented a pythen script that gives Visual C++ the flexibility it should have.
+To circumvent this restriction and bring the idea of portable module files to life, I have implemented a Python script that gives Visual C++ the flexibility it should have.

 The attached script
  **clmod.py**
-is a python script that allows to
+is a Python script that allows to
 - use arbitrary file name suffixes for module files
 - allows to pass all files with one command line

 This does not mean that different file suffixes may not make sense to deal with C++ module files.
-But it helps until we see an established portable policy for this.
+But it helps until we see an established portable supported policy for them.

 ## For example

-Given for a module ModAll (see the subdirectory testall), we have:
+Assume for a module ModAll (see the subdirectory testall), we have:
 - **modall_if.cppm**     : The module interface unit
 - **modall_ifpart.cppm** : An interface partition unit
 - **modall_part.cppm**   : An internal partition
 - **modall_impl.cpp**    : An implementation unit

-To test this we have:
+and to test this we have:
 - **modall_test.cpp**    : A traditional translation unit

 Calling: